amyyyy06/ChunkList/README.md

    versus placing a new element in the tail chunk.
 What are the advantages and disadvantages to automatically placing values at the tail node?*** (1 point)

-   > It takes more time to find the space.
+   > When placing a new element into the first available empty space, it may be faster, but it can cause the list to become fragmented, and may take more time to find an empty space.
+In contrast, automatically placing values at the tail node can prevent fragmentation but may result in slower performance when adding elements to the list.

 ## Introduction